zmughal/hacktivity/source/_posts/2013-12-23-unicode-encodings-and-endianness-writing-libuninum-bindings.markdown

 it, and place the dynamic library and headers in a place that can be accessed by other modules.
-I made a subclass of Alien::Base called [Alien::Uninum](https://github.com/zmughal/p5-Alien-Uninum) that will do just that.
-I even got a small [patch](https://github.com/jberger/Alien-Base/pull/31) in to Alien::Base out of that.
+I made a subclass of Alien::Base called [Alien::Uninum](https://github.com/zmughal/p5-Alien-Uninum) that will do just that for libuninum.
+I even got a small [patch](https://github.com/jberger/Alien-Base/pull/31) in to Alien::Base to fix some issues I had.
 All I needed now to start hacking on the XS code is a way to tell the compiler where all the libuninum files are.
-With Alien::Base, all I have to do is send those to the package build process using the `cflags` and `libs` methods ([code](https://github.com/zmughal/p5-Unicode-Number/blob/dfe5abea501a830e159f8271be188cfc129baa0e/inc/UninumMakeMaker.pm)).
+With Alien::Base, I just send those to the package build process using the `cflags` and `libs` methods which is pretty much like using `pkg-config` ([code](https://github.com/zmughal/p5-Unicode-Number/blob/dfe5abea501a830e159f8271be188cfc129baa0e/inc/UninumMakeMaker.pm)).

 I got to hacking and started on the simplest task: getting the list of all the